matsui528/faiss_tips/dev.md

 ## Debug

 Here, I will introduce how to debug the c++ files.
-Especially, I focus the files in the `demos` directory.
+Mainly, I focus the files in the `demos` directory.
 It is because they are already under the cmake managament, thus easy to debug.